416-583-2377

 6. Placing a lien on the payor’s property;

-7. Placing a writ of seizure and sale against the payor; and/or,
+7. Placing a writ of seizure and sale against the payor;

-8. Initiating a Default Hearing.
+8. Initiating a Default Hearing;

 What if the Payor resides outside of Ontario?